• Skip to primary navigation

 Canning jar of dried citrus slices, a dish of citrus powder and a bowl of citrus in the background.

 Dry limes thoroughly with the instructions above.
-It's important that your lime slices be completely dry before powdering.
+Your lime slices must be completely dry before powdering.

 1. Break slices up into the grinder of your choice.
 I happen to use a NutriNinja most often, but a coffee grinder or large blender works well, too.